Changes to the absent voting rules

 For further information or to make an application, visit the government’s new online application service: Apply for a postal vote - GOV.UK (www.gov.uk)

 Voting by post

-Anyone on the electoral register whose details have been confirmed through the Individual Electoral Registration process can apply to vote by post.
-You can arrange to have a postal vote for a particular election, for a set period or for an indefinite period.
-Postal votes can also be sent to an alternative address if there is a good reason.
+Anyone who is registered to vote can apply to vote by post.
+You can arrange to have a postal vote for a particular election, for a set period, or for up to three years.
+If you will be away at the time of an election, a postal vote can be sent to an alternative address.

 If you apply to vote by post, you will not be able to vote in person at that election.
 Instead, you will be sent a postal vote pack shortly before polling day.
 Please read the instructions in the pack carefully before completing your postal ballot paper.